Svito-zar/gesticulator/README.md

 # Encode all the features
 python process_dataset.py

+# Go back to the gesticulator/gesticulator directory
+cd ..
 ```

 By default, the model expects the dataset in the `dataset/raw` folder, and the processed dataset will be available in the `dataset/processed folder`.
 If your dataset is elsewhere, please provide the correct paths with the `--raw_data_dir` and `--proc_data_dir` command line arguments.

-## 3. Learn speech-driven gesture generation model
+### 3. Learn speech- and text-driven gesture generation model
-In order to train and evaluate the model, run
+In order to train the model, run
 ```
-cd ..
 python train.py
 ```
 The model configuration and the training parameters are automatically read from the `gesticulator/config/default_model_config.yaml` file.

-### Notes
+#### Notes

-The results will be available in the `results/last_run/` folder, where you will find the Tensorboard logs alongside with the trained model file and the generated output on the semantic test segments (described in the paper).
+The results will be available in the `results/last_run/` folder, where you will find the Tensorboard logs alongside with the trained model file.

+It is possible to visualize the predicted motion on the validation data during training by setting the `save_val_predictions_every_n_epoch` parameter in the config file.

 If the `--run_name <name>` command-line argument is provided, the `results/<name>` folder will be created and the results will be stored there.
 This can be very useful when you want to keep your logs and outputs for separate runs.

-To train the model on the GPU, provide the `--gpus` argument.
-For details regarding training parameters, please [visit this link](https://pytorch-lightning.readthedocs.io/en/0.8.4/trainer.html#gpus).
+To **train the model on the GPU**, provide the `--gpus` argument [as described here](https://pytorch-lightning.readthedocs.io/en/0.8.4/trainer.html#gpus).
+For details regarding training parameters, please [visit this link](https://pytorch-lightning.readthedocs.io/en/0.8.4/trainer.html).

-## 4. Visualize gestures
-The gestures generated during training, validation and testing can be found in the `results/<run_name>/generated_gestures` folder.
-By default, we only store the outputs on the semantic test segments, but other outputs can be saved as well - see the config file for the corresponding parameters.
+___
+## Evaluating the model
+### Visualizing the results

-In order to manually generate the the videos from the raw coordinates, run
+In order to generate and visualize gestures on the test dataset, run

 ```
-cd visualization/aamas20_visualizer
-python generate_videos.py
+python test.py --use_semantic_input --use_random_input
 ```

-If you changed the arguments of `train.py` (e.g. `run_name`), you might have to provide them for `generate_videos.py` as well.
-Please check the required arguments by running

-`python generate_videos.py --help`
+If you set the `run_name` argument during training, then please provide it to this script as well by adding `--run_name <run_name>` to the command above.

+The generated motion is stored in the `results/<run_name>/generated_gestures` folder.
+By default, we store the motion 1) in the exponential map format 2) as `.mp4` videos, but other output formats, such as 3D coordinates can be saved as well - see the config file for details.

-## 5. Quantitative evaluation
+### Quantitative evaluation

 For the quantitative evaluation (velocity histograms and jerk), you may use the scripts in the `gesticulator/obj_evaluation` folder.